 VORTEX PILOT GAS HEATER (VPGH)

-The core of the Vortex Pilot Gas Heater is a vortex tube heater, configured as a Self- Heating Single Flow VT(see above), which operates under the station's available gas pressure differential and converts internal energy of the decompressing gas flow into highly intensive heat flux.
-The released thermal energy is then applied to the pilot gas (load gas) as it travels through a heat exchanger set up on the vortex heater's walls.
+The core of the Vortex Pilot Gas Heater is a proprietary Self-Heating Single Path vortex tube, operating under the station's available gas pressure differential converting the internal energy of the decompressing gas flow into highly intensive heat flux.
+The released thermal energy is then applied to the pilot gas (load gas) as it travels through a heat exchanger set up on the vortex tube's walls.
 A portion of the generated heat flux is also applied to warm up the vortex tube's pressure reducing inlet nozzles (Non Freeze provision), thus allowing for the VPGH to make a non-freeze pressure cut of non pre-heated gas.

 - Adds up to 90°F to the pilot supply gas

-- Heats pilot gas as an outcome of routine gas pressure reduction in the vortex tube
+- Heats pilot gas as an outcome of routine gas pressure reduction at the PRS

 - Not sensitive to wet feed gas